 Make the most of your time in this magnificent city

-I recently traveled solo to Athens, Greece and safety for travelers to Athens was among my questions – along with where to enjoy authentic Greek cuisine and how to get the most out of a visit to the spectacular Athens’ Acropolis.
+I recently traveled solo to Athens, Greece, and safety for women travelers to Athens was among my concerns – along with where to enjoy authentic Greek cuisine and how to get the most out of a visit to the spectacular Athens’ Acropolis.

-Europe is generally very safe for tourists, with theft and pickpocketing the most likely problem visitors encounter.
-According to recent data of crime rates across Europe’s largest cities, Athens is safer than many of its contemporaries.
-In fact, it’s statistically safer than Rome, Paris, Dublin, Brussels and Hamburg.
-And all of those cities are considered “safe for tourists”, including solo women travelers.
+Europe is generally very safe for tourists, and solo women travelers, with theft and pickpocketing the most likely problem visitors will encounter.
+According to recent data of crime rates across Europe’s largest cities, Athens is safer than many of its contemporaries – it’s statistically safer than Rome, Paris, Dublin, Brussels and Hamburg.
+And all of those cities are considered “safe for tourists” with crime rates low.

 Arriving in Athens - Airport to City

-I’ve learned that when you arrive in a new place, bleary-eyed and jetlagged, it’s nice to have someone waiting in the airport, holding a sign with your name on it.
-I booked my airport transfer with Welcome Pickups, which allowed me the comfort of knowing my transfer was set.
+I’ve learned that when you arrive in a new place after a a long flight, it’s very nice to have someone waiting in the airport, holding a sign with your name on it.
+I had traveled from the U.S. and booked my airport transfer with Welcome Pickups, which allowed me the comfort of knowing my transfer was set.
+It was my first time using Welcome Pickups and I was very happy with it.
 My driver was indeed waiting when I arrived, helped me with my luggage.
 His taxi was parked just outside the airport.
-(He was also a regular taxi driver.)
+(He was also a taxi driver.)